tom-andersson/tom-andersson/README.md

 ### Hi, I'm Tom 👋

-I'm a researcher building AI tools for monitoring and adapting to climate change.
+I'm a researcher building AI prediction tools for monitoring and adapting to climate change.
-I apply ML algorithms to large datasets from climate simulations, satellites, and in-situ stations to reveal scientific insights and support decision-making.

-I believe both engineering and theory are vital for scaling AI applications into real-world impact, and I try to cultivate this in my own work.
+I believe both engineering and theory are vital for scaling AI applications into real-world impact.
 (I'm still trying to work out if I'm a scientist who's secretly an engineer or an engineer who's secretly a scientist!)

 While you're here, you might like to check out some of my projects:
 * :computer: [DeepSensor](https://github.com/tom-andersson/deepsensor), a Python package for modelling `xarray` and `pandas` with neural processes to tackle diverse environmental prediction tasks (and a gallery of demonstrators [here](https://github.com/tom-andersson/deepsensor_demos)).